 Pumpkins and squashes are excellent sources of vitamins C, B1 and B6, niacin, dietary fiber, potassium, folic acid and pantothenic acid.
 They are high in alpha and beta carotenes, which gives their flesh its rich orange-gold coloring.
 The darker the flesh, the higher the concentration of carotenes which are shown to protect against cancers and type 2 diabetes.
 And all hard fleshed squash are fabulous at regulating the bowels–whether you have loose stools, constipation, Crohn’s or IBS–if you need bowel regulation, use squash.
 Squash are fabulous foods for those who have fragile digestions.
 In fact, in my 20+ years as a therapist, I’ve not encountered anyone with a winter squash or pumpkin sensitivity or allergy and it’s one of the first foods I put babies and elderly on.

-The Eastern energetics of winter squash
+The Asian energetics of winter squash

 Winter squash strengthens and warms the core, tonifies Qi and drains damp.
 Translation—they help regulate blood sugar, remove excess damp conditions like candida, phlegm and mucus and create a strong lasting energy and digestive system.